-Customers report that rates are on par with other exchanges, but according to the Better Business Bureau, Coinbase Pro’s customer service leaves a lot to be desired.
+Customers report that rates are on par with other exchanges, but according to the Better Business Bureau, customer service leaves a lot to be desired.

-- Coinbase and Coinbase Pro wallet: Coinbase offers independent Android and iOS mobile wallets.
-Coinbase Pro offers more advanced features such as multiple wallets, open-order tracking and real-time market reports.
+- Coinbase Wallet: Coinbase offers independent Android and iOS mobile wallets.
 The wallets store an investor’s private keys on their mobile device, and only the user has access to the crypto funds.

-Accepted currencies and payment methods: Coinbase Pro accepts the following currencies: U.S. dollars (USD), euros (EUR), Canadian dollars (CAD) and British pounds (GBP).
+Accepted currencies and payment methods: Coinbase accepts the following currencies: U.S. dollars (USD), euros (EUR), Canadian dollars (CAD), Singapore dollars (SGD) and British pounds (GBP).

 - Flat fee for transactions under $200 or a percentage of the transaction, whichever is greater

-Supported countries: Coinbase and Coinbase Pro offer services in more than 100 countries.
+Supported countries: Coinbase offers services in more than 100 countries.
 See the website for a complete listing.

 Best for: Traders of all levels looking for a simple yet secure way to exchange a wide variety of crypto